Nurse Kelly | Sclerotherapy

 Advantages of Sclerotherapy

-Undergoing the treatment at Sclerotherapy Grand Cayman offers the following advantages:
+Undergoing Sclerotherapy offers the following advantages:

 • Non-surgical: The procedure is minimally invasive and involves the injection of a specialized sclerosing solution into the affected veins using a very fine needle without the need for surgical incisions.